lynnfaraday/aresmush.com/tutorials/config/sites.md

 This is a 'contains' search, so wildcards (like *) are not supported.

+{% tip %}
-{% include tip.html content="Be wary of making the match *too* broad.
-You don't want to block an entire region of the country." %}
+Be wary of making the match *too* broad.
+You don't want to block an entire region of the country.
+{% endtip %}

 ## Banning Proxy Sites